twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files/chezmoiexternal-format.md

             }
         }
         ```

+If `type` is `dmg` then the target is a directory with the contents of the
+macOS disk image (DMG) at `url`.
+This type is only supported on macOS.
+The
+optional boolean field `exact` may be set, in which case the directory and all
+subdirectories will be treated as exact directories, i.e. `chezmoi apply` will
+remove entries not present in the DMG.
+The optional integer field
+`stripComponents` will remove leading path components from the members of the
+DMG.
+The optional `include` and `exclude` fields work the same as for the
+`archive` type.
+Note that when `type` is `dmg`, the optional setting
+`archive.extractAppleDouble` controls whether [AppleDouble][appledouble] files
+are extracted.

 If `type` is `git-repo` then chezmoi will run `git clone $URL $TARGET_NAME` with
 the optional `clone.args` if the target does not exist.
 If the target exists,